TehGM/Discord.Interactions.AspNetCore/README.md

     [HttpPost]
     public async Task<IActionResult> PostAsync([FromBody] DiscordInteraction interaction, CancellationToken cancellationToken)
     {
-        // will execute whenever a new non-ping interaction is received }
+        // will execute whenever an interaction isn't handled by middlewares
+        // interactions are handled by middlewares when they're ping or added commands if (interaction.Data.Name == "example")
+        {
+            // run example code logic
+        }
+    }
 }
 ```